Hanra-s-work/cat_feeder/manual_documentation/docs/docs.md

 -- .......#......#.########.......
 -- .........#####...#####.........
 -- /STOP
--- PROJECT: AsperBackend
+-- PROJECT: CatFeeder
 -- FILE: docs.md
 -- CREATION DATE: 02-12-2025
--- LAST Modified: 15:21:28 02-12-2025
+-- LAST Modified: 10:27:5 04-12-20255
 -- DESCRIPTION:
--- This is the backend server in charge of making the actual website work.
+-- This is the project in charge of making the connected cat feeder project work.
 -- /STOP
--- COPYRIGHT: (c) Asperguide
+-- COPYRIGHT: (c) Cat Feeder
 -- PURPOSE: The overview of the documentation structure.
 -- // AR
--- +==== END AsperBackend =================+
+-- +==== END CatFeeder =================+
 -->
 # Documentation Handler Module

 ## Overview

-The `docs` module provides a unified documentation handler for managing multiple API documentation providers in the AsperBackend FastAPI application.
+The `docs` module provides a unified documentation handler for managing multiple API documentation providers in the CatFeeder FastAPI application.
 It supports various documentation frameworks including Swagger UI, ReDoc, RapiDoc, Scalar, Stoplight Elements, and more, allowing developers to easily expose and customize API documentation.

 ## Architecture